ALPilapil/baby_logic_lm/README.md

 All the functions currently are truncated

 ## Instructions
-Generate dyck_sequences with python scripts/make_paren_data.py which takes an optional argument to limit the amount generated
+Generate dyck_sequences with python scripts/make_paren_data.py which takes an optional argument to limit the amount generated DONE

+Modify the tokenizer with modify_tokenizer.py DONE

+Generate datasets with dataprep.py DONE

+Finally, train and evaluate the model with train.py